zulip/zulip/templates/zerver/help/at-mention-a-user.md

 Alternatively, click on the avatar of any user in the main message feed.

+### Silently Mention a user

+A regular mention notifies the mentioned user as well as lets other users see the mentioned user's profile.
+A silent mention wouldn't notify the mentioned user making it perfect for when you do not want to disturb the other person.

+{start_tabs}

+{!start-composing.md!}

+2. Type `@_` followed by a few letters from their name or email address.

+3. Pick the appropriate user from the autocomplete.

+{end_tabs}

 ## Related articles

 * [Notify everyone on a stream](/help/notify-everyone-on-a-stream)